CardboardTurtle/Cardboard-awesomewm/README.md

 # Cardboard-awesomewm
 awesome config

-it does contain some of my wallpapers, you don't need to download that folder if you don't want to, its just eight megs of various images.

 I can't remember if I used lain or not so if things are broken probably a good idea to install it lain (https://github.com/lcpz/lain/wiki)